sourcegraph/handbook/content/departments/cloud/technical-docs/custom_domain.md

 ### Migrate current instances as a custom domain of the new Cloud domain

-> WARNING: you most likely are looking to enable custom domain instead of migrating `customer.sourcegraph.com` as custom domain of `customer.sourcegraphcloud.com`. this is only needed when we decided to deprecate `sourcegraph.com` on Cloud completely.
+> [!WARNING] you most likely are looking to enable custom domain instead of migrating `customer.sourcegraph.com` as custom domain of `customer.sourcegraphcloud.com`. this is only needed when we decided to deprecate `sourcegraph.com` on Cloud completely.

 As of 2023-05-03, new Cloud instances are provisioned with new domains of `sourcegraphcloud.com` or `sgdev.dev`.
 This seciton will walk you through the process of migrating `customer.sourcegraph.com` as a custom domain of `customer.sourcegraphcloud.com`.